GridTools/serialbox/docs/sphinx/Python.rst

 Quick start - Visualization
 ---------------------------

-To help visualizing the data serialbox2 contains a built-in :class:`Visualizer <serialbox.visualizer.Visualizer>` based on `matplotlib <https://matplotlib.org/>`_ .
+To help visualizing the data serialbox contains a built-in :class:`Visualizer <serialbox.visualizer.Visualizer>` based on `matplotlib <https://matplotlib.org/>`_ .
 The visualizer is able to visualize any 3D numpy field and expects two arguments: a reference to the numpy field and the name of the plot.
 For exmaple, to visualize the field ``pp``:

   >>> from serialbox.visualizer import Visualizer
   >>> Visualizer(pp, 'pp')